 Verify the connection between host and hardware.

-Choose your hardware from the list.
-The page displays your selected hardware.
+Choose your hardware from the Hardware Board list.

 The list displays the connected network interface cards detected on your computer.